yassine-laguel/RandomizedProgressiveHedging.jl/docs/src/quickstart.md

 ]
 ```
 !!! note
-    However this method is not efficient, and whenever possible, builtin functions should be priviledged.
+    However this method is not efficient, and whenever possible builtin functions should be favoured.

 ### Building the `Problem`